Strengthening indigenous peoples’ communities and their organizations

-The Indigenous Peoples Assistance Facility is an innovative funding instrument that indigenous communities can use to find solutions to the challenges they face.
+The Indigenous Peoples Assistance Facility (IPAF) is an innovative funding instrument that indigenous communities can use to find solutions to the challenges they face.
 The objective of the Facility is to strengthen indigenous peoples’ communities and their organizations.
-It finances small projects that foster self-driven development within the framework of the UN Declaration on the Rights of Indigenous Peoples.
-The Facility then generates lessons learned and approaches for replication and scaling up.
+It finances small projects that foster self-driven development.

-IPAF supports projects designed and implemented by indigenous peoples’ communities and their organizations through small grants of up to US$50,000.
+IPAF supports projects designed and implemented by indigenous peoples’ communities and their organizations through small grants.
 Supported projects build on indigenous peoples’ culture, identity, knowledge and natural resources.
+The objective is to build a direct partnership with indigenous peoples to enable them and their communities to design and implement grass-root development projects based on their own perspectives.
+IPAF is one of the instruments to implement the principles of engagement of IFAD Policy on indigenous peoples.